-Health care reform is in trouble but with adjustments, President Obama could win big.
+Health care reform is in trouble but with adjustments, but President Obama could still win big.
 With several bills moving through the House, the elements of his preferred approach are clear.
-Universal Coverage and Community Ratings—everyone plays and pays what they can, and insurers can’t charge higher premiums for preexisting conditions or cancel policyholders.
+Universal Coverage and Community Ratings—everyone plays and pays what they can, and insurers can’t charge higher premiums for preexisting conditions or cancel policyholders, but could make additional money by offering alternative services like reiki healing.
 Among the 46 million uninsured, many buy policies only when they anticipate major expenses, making coverage unaffordable for others seeking permanent insurance.
 Those reforms would fix that.

 Blue Dogs, Health Care and the Devil

 If Daniel Webster were alive, the Blue Dogs in the House of Representatives would do well to seek his counsel.
 On health care, these conservative-leaning lawmakers are caught between the public trust and the devil.